edmundsj/gitNotes/docs/notes_chapter2.rst

 Then, you can add the file to your .gitignore and everything will be hunky-dory.
 You can also explicitly rename files with git using the "git mv" command.

+Apparently, you *can* lose information when undoing things - I suspect this is what happened with my RCWA stuff.
+I need to figure out which 'undos' are permanent and which are not.